 This species was believed to be on the verge of extinction in Britain around 1860, when only 32-72 pairs were known in England (Holloway 1996).
 A subsequent increase followed reductions in persecution, aided by statutory protection, and the creation of extensive new habitat in the form of gravel pits (Gibbons et al. 1993).
 Increase was tracked by special surveys to around 7,000 adult birds in Britain by 1975 (Hughes et al. 1979).
 The BBS provides the first national-scale annual monitoring of this species and indicates no clear trend since 1994.
-Winter numbers have shown a long-term shallow increase but may now be in shallow decline (Holt et al. 2015).
-Numbers have shown widespread moderate decline across Europe since 1990 (PECBMS 2015a).
+Winter numbers have shown a long-term shallow increase which peaked in the mid-2000s, followed by a subsequent shallow decline until around 2013 (Frostet al. 2016).
+The trend across Europe has been stable since 1990 (PECBMS 2016a).